-- Failure to carry out repairs within a set time (£10 initial payment, further £2 each day to maximum of £50), - Temporary loss of facilities after first 48 hours e.g. heating/hot water (£2 per day to maximum of £50), - Damage to residents' personal property (residents advised to claim from contents insurance), - Service failure contributing to inconvenience (up to a maximum £250), - Damage to internal decorations (redecoration vouchers, amount £25 per room), - Inconvenience (up to a maximum £250), - Reimbursement of costs incurred as a result of damage caused by staff or contractors (tenant to obtain 2 quotes for items over £100), - A breach of data protection regulations leading to emotional distress (up to a maximum of £250), - Disturbance whilst major works are carried out (a disturbance payment is intended to ensure that the tenant is no worse off, and no better off than if they had not been obliged to move).
+- Statutory home loss payments where applicable - Disturbance payment where applicable, whilst major works are carried out (a disturbance payment is intended to ensure that the tenant is no worse off, and no better off than if they had not been obliged to move).
 These payments will cover the cost of; - Removals three quotations will be required, - Disconnection and re-connection of television aerials, telephone, cooker and other plumbed-in appliances, - Soft furnishings (carpets, curtains and blinds) payment to meet the cost of alterations or replacement when it is not reasonable to remove and refit, - Redirection of post, and - Storage costs where a temporary move will not allow certain items to be moved with the tenant.

-Residents will need to complete a Compensation Claim Form up to a maximum £250.
-SLH will not pay more than £250.
+Customers will be asked to complete a Compensation Claim Form and provide payment account information.
 SLH aims to process all claims for compensation within 10 working days of receipt.
-Once claims are approved it may take another 10 working days for a cheque to be issued.
-If resident accounts are in arrears or money is owed to SLH then compensation claims will be credited to the residents account.
+Once claims are approved it may take up to another 10 working days for a cheque or payment to be issued.
+If residents' rent accounts are in arrears or money is owed to SLH then compensation claims may be credited to the resident's account.

-SLH will not offer compensation to residents claiming adverse health problems.
-Residents will be asked to take an alternative legal route which will be dealt with by SLH legal and insurance advisors.
+SLH will not offer compensation to customers claiming adverse health problems, damage beyond our control or caused by 3rd parties not working for SLH.
+Customers will be asked to take an alternative legal route which will be dealt with by SLH legal and insurance advisors.